Tuesday 26th November 2019The pharmaceutical analysis research awards and careers symposium 2019Royal Society of Chemistry, London

 JPAG presents the third pharmaceutical analysis symposium for postgraduate students and early career stage scientists, including those in industry.
 This will provide the opportunity for delegates to showcase their work and network with peers, academics and industrial scientists through oral and poster presentations.
 There will be a £1,000 first prize and £250 second prize for the best oral presentations as well as £200 first prize and two runner-up prizes of £100 for the best posters.
 Registration is free for all students, early career stage scientists and their supervisors/managers

-In addition, there will be "meet the editor" sessions for advice on getting your research published,a Networking and Careers Fair, open to undergraduate and postgraduate students well as early career stage scientists, with the opportunity to meet with big industry pharma and other key contacts and take advantage of the great networking opportunities.
+In addition, there will be "meet the editor" sessions for advice on getting your research published, Networking and Careers Fair with the opportunity to meet with big industry pharma and other key contacts and take advantage of the great networking opportunities.
+This could be the event to provide a step-change to your professional career.
+Perhaps your future employer will be here.Keynote speaker: Professor Abdul Basit, UCL School of Pharmacy.

 This could be the event to provide a step-change to your professional career.
 Perhaps your future employer will be here.